robyftp/Tree/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## What did the left eye say to the right eye?
+Between us, something smells!